postnextio/postnext-mcp/README.md

 Connect [Claude](https://claude.ai) to [PostNext](https://postnext.io) via the
 Model Context Protocol.
-Schedule posts, draft threads, audit your queue, and generate content across X, Instagram, LinkedIn, Threads, YouTube, and TikTok — all from inside a Claude conversation.
+Schedule posts, draft threads, audit your queue, and generate content across X, Instagram, LinkedIn, Threads, and TikTok — all from inside a Claude conversation.

 The MCP server is hosted and free to connect.
 You only need a PostNext account.